ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 For consistency within PyAnsys libraries, always use ``"""`` to introduce and conclude a docstring, keeping the line length shorter than 70 characters.
-Ensure that there are no blank spaces at the end of a line because they will cause errors in build checks that you will have to resolve.
+Ensure that there are no blank spaces at the end of a line because they cause errors in build checks that you must then resolve.

 A blank line signifies the start of a new paragraph.
 To create a bulleted or numbered list, ensure that there is a blank line before the first item and after the last item.
 Because you